 For both executives, if any extraordinary event occurs during the three year period, such as a merger or recapitalization, the Board may revise the performance goals after discussion with the executive to preserve the original incentive structure and degree of achievement.
-The Board did not revise performance goals for the 2019 performance awards as a result of the Company's acquisitions of Fyber N.V. and AdColony Holding AS during the first quarter of fiscal 2022 because the acquisitions occurred during fiscal year 2022 and the Board and Compensation Committee decided to utilize consistency in methodology in assessing performance goal achievement.
-The performance goals were revised as a result of the Company's acquisition of Mobile Posse, Inc. in first quarter of fiscal year 2021.
-Achievement of the revenue goal was measured on a gross basis rather than a net basis despite the restatement of fiscal year 2022 quarterly results (as a result of net basis reporting of revenues for certain Fyber and AdColony revenue streams) due to the need to utilize consistency in methodology in assessing achievement of performance goals and due to the benign nature of the restatement.

-During fiscal year 2022 (in June 2021), we awarded Mr. Stone and Mr. Garrison time vesting and performance vesting restricted stock units.
-The time-vesting RSUs of 48,000 shares for Mr. Stone and 14,769 shares for Mr. Garrison, respectively, vest over four years, with one-fourth of the RSUs vesting on the first anniversary of the grant date (June 1, 2023), and the balance vesting proportionately each month during the remaining three years beginning on July 1, 2023 through June 1, 2025.
-The performance stock units ("PSUs") with target share numbers of 24,000 shares for Mr. Stone and 7,384 shares for Mr. Garrison, respectively, become earned and vested based upon the level of satisfaction of certain revenue and adjusted EBITDA performance criteria, the results of which will be determined after the close of fiscal year 2024.
-The actual number of shares ultimately deliverable to Mr. Stone and Mr. Garrison under the PSUs range from 0 to 48,000 and 0 to 14,768, respectively, depending upon the extent to which the performance criteria are satisfied.
+The performance goals were revised as a result of the Company's acquisitions of Fyber N.V. and AdColony Holding AS during the first quarter of fiscal 2022 and the acquisition of Mobile Posse, Inc. in first quarter of fiscal year 2021.
+Achievement of the revenue goal was measured on a gross basis rather than a net basis despite the restatement of fiscal year 2022 quarterly results due to the need to utilize a consistent methodology to assess the achievement of the revenue performance goal, which was established on a gross basis.
+Fiscal year 2023 Awards.
+During fiscal year 2023 (in May 2022), we awarded Messrs.
+Stone, Garrison and Gillis time vesting RSUs and performance vesting performance stock units ("PSUs").
+The RSUs of 140,660 shares for Mr. Stone, 52,513 shares for Mr. Garrison, and 26,257 shares for Mr. Gillis, respectively, vest over four years, with one-fourth of the RSUs vesting on the first anniversary of the grant date (May 27, 2023), and the balance vesting proportionately each quarter during the remaining three years beginning on August 27, 2023 through May 27, 2026.